4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-flask-and-heroku.md

 # Deployment of a Machine learning model using Flask and Heroku

 Machine Learning models are powerful tools to make predictions based on available data.
-In order to make these models useful for society, they need to be deployed so that other’s can easily access them to make predictions.
+In order to make these models useful for society, they need to be deployed so that others can easily access them to make predictions.
 This can be done using Flask and Heroku.

 Flask is a small and lightweight Python web framework that provides useful tools and features that make creating web applications easier using only a Python file.